WBEM (AM)

-WBEM 1350 AM is a former American radio station, first going on the air May 18, 1964.
-Its community of license had been Windber, Pennsylvania.
-This station's last owner had been Jotocon Communications, which took over operations in 1989, but the station would go silent in 1991 and its license was cancelled in 1996.
+WBEM (1350 AM) was a radio station in Windber, Pennsylvania, United States that operated from 1964 to 1991.
+The station was built by Windber Community Broadcasting System as WWBR in 1964.
+It was last owned by JOTOCOM Communications, Inc., which bought it in 1989 before taking it off the air in 1991.

 History

-Originally known as WWBR, the station signed on May 18, 1964 from studios and offices at 1311 Midway Avenue in its then-city of license of Windber, and under the ownership of Windber Community Broadcasting System.
+Originally known as WWBR, the station signed on May 18, 1964, from studios and offices at 1311 Midway Avenue in Windber and under the ownership of Windber Community Broadcasting System.
 Dr. E.Z.
-Epperjessy served as company president, and George Ledney served as the station's first general manager.
+Epperjessy served as company president.

 First sale

-In January 1975, the station was sold by Windber Community Broadcasting System to WWBR, Inc. Louis Popp served as company president and general manager.
+In January 1975, the station was sold by Windber Community Broadcasting System to WWBR, Inc. Louis Popp, an original partner in the station, served as company president and general manager.

 Station operations were moved to 1724 Scalp Avenue, in Richland Township, overlooking the city of Johnstown, in 1979.
 The following year, the station increased its power from 1,000 to 2,500 watts non-directional, but still retained its daytime-only status.

 Second and third sales

-One of this station's owners was legendary Pittsburgh radio and television newscaster Hank Baughman, who left his job as anchorman of WPXI-TV's 11 o'clock news in June 1985, to purchase his own station.
+One of this station's owners was legendary Pittsburgh radio and television newscaster Hank Baughman, anchor at WPXI in Pittsburgh, who bought the station in April 1985.
+Baughman stepped down from the station two months later.
 Doing business as Baughman Media, Inc., the station was airing mostly MOR music from 10-inch tape reels from Drake-Chenault's music library.
 Not long after his arrival, Baughman changed the call letters to WBEM and affiliated the station with the ABC Talkradio network, airing a mixture of both local and national talk.

-Unforeseen circumstances shortened Baughman's tenure of ownership, resulting in the station's sale to Greater Johnstown Radio, Inc. in August 1986.
-Baughman returned to Pittsburgh, where he took a job with WSHH, and remains there today.
+Finding that building an audience would take too long and after an unsuccessful attempt to acquire an FM station, Baughman sold WBEM to Greater Johnstown Radio, Inc. in August 1986.
 Greater Johnstown Radio, Inc. was headed by David Rod Wolf, who owned Altoona-based WRTA.
 Because Johnstown and Altoona were separate radio markets despite both cities being in a combined television market, the transaction still met FCC ownership limits.